wainwrightmark/capacitor_bindings/README.md

 [<img alt="build status" src="https://img.shields.io/github/workflow/status/wainwrightmark/capacitor_bindings/build/main?style=for-the-badge" height="22">](https://github.com/wainwrightmark/capacitor_bindings/actions?query=branch%3Amain)

 Capacitor bindings to help you build android and ios apps using rust.

 These can be used from framework that builds with trunk e.g. yes, sycamore, seed, etc.

-The workflow detailed below will let you have one application that builds for android, ios (probably - I haven't tested this yet), and the web.
+***This project is in the very early stages.
+Do not use it in production!***

+I have successfully used this to build an android app and am soon to begin building an ios app with it.

+In the Setup section below I explain how you can have a single version of your code and which can be built for both web and mobile platforms.

 This crate provides bindings for some of the [official capacitor plugins](https://capacitorjs.com/docs/plugins).
 I intend to support them all eventually.
-Please submit a pull request if there is a particular one you need.
+Please submit an issue or pull request if there is a particular one you need.

 Currently supported